vanyatemno/sql-parser/README.md

-# SQL Query Parser
+# SQL Parser Project

 This is a simple project to parse SQL queries using `pest` crate.\
-Currently parser supports simple `select` queries.
+Currently parser supports simple `select` queries whith where conditions.

 ## Project Description